If you think yoga is only good for your mind and stretching purposes, think again.

 Yoga in its entirely also has tremendous benefits to your physical strength, especially in the core, as it is essentially a practice to build sufficient strength for a long meditation session.

-Because core is a vital point that connects and holds your body together, many yoga poses effectively engages and targets your core muscles to build strength and steadiness.
+Because the core is a vital point that connects and holds your body together, many yoga poses effectively engage and targets your core muscles to build strength and steadiness.

 Each move in this 10-minute routine also promotes the strength of the core and engages it to improve its strength.
 This without a doubt leads to a leaner midsection and toner abs.